calchiwo/WodiC/README.md

 # WodiC, The Voice Calculator

-WodiC is an AI voice scientific calculator.
-You speak your math problems, and it solves it instantly, even offline.
+WodiC is an AI voice scientific calculator I built entirely on my phone.

+I've always wanted a calculator that you can speak your math problems to, and it solves it instantly, even offline.

 Try it here: **https://wodic.vercel.app**